MicrosoftDocs/well-architected/well-architected/cost/provision-networking-services.md

 When provisioning a VPN Gateway resource, choose between two gateway types:

-- VPN gateway sends encrypted traffic across the public internet.
-Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.
+- VPN Gateway sends encrypted traffic across the public internet.
+Site-to-site, point-to-site, and virtual network-to-virtual network connections all use a VPN gateway.
 - ExpressRoute gateway sends network traffic on a private connection.
 Azure ExpressRoute uses this configuration.

 For VPN gateway, select *Route-based* or *Policy-based* depending on your VPN device and the kind of VPN connection you want to create.
 A route-based gateway allows point-to-site, inter-virtual network, or multiple site-to-site connections.
 Policy-based only allows one site-to-site tunnel.
 Point-to-site isn't supported.
 So, route-based VPN is more expensive.